gamesbook/pyprototypr/docs/additional_concepts.rst

-This section assumes you are familiar with the concepts, terms and ideas for **pyprototypr** as presented in `Basic Concepts <basic_concepts.rst>`_, have looked through the `Core Shapes <core_shapes.rst>`_, and that perhaps you have created one or two basic scripts on your own.
+This section assumes you are familiar with the concepts, terms and ideas for **pyprototypr** as presented in `Basic Concepts <basic_concepts.rst>`_, have looked through the `Core Shapes <core_shapes.rst>`_, and that perhaps you have created one or two basic scripts on your own, along the lines described in the `Script Anatomy <script_anatomy.rst>`_.

 .. _table-of-contents: